-- A. Cash Contributions-Your contribution must be in cash unless it is a rollover contribution.
-Stock certificates will not be allowed. - B. Maximum Contribution-The total amount you may contribute to an IRA for any taxable year cannot exceed the lesser of 100 percent of your compensation or \$7,000 per year for 2024 and 2025 with possible cost-of-living adjustments each year thereafter.
-If you also maintain a Roth IRA, the maximum contribution to your Traditional IRAs (i.e., IRAs subject to Internal Revenue Code (sections 408(a) or 408(b)) is reduced by any contributions you make to your Roth IRA.
-Your total annual contribution to all Traditional IRAs and Roth IRAs cannot exceed the lesser of the dollar amounts described above or 100 percent of your compensation. - C. Contribution Eligibility-For tax years beginning before 2020, you are eligible to make a regular contribution to your IRA if you have compensation and have not attained age 701⁄2 by the end of the taxable year for which the contribution is made.
-For 2020 and later tax years, you may make a regular contribution to your IRA at any age if you have compensation. - D. Catch-Up Contributions-If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your IRA.
-The maximum additional contribution is \$1,000 per year. - E. Nonforfeitability-Your interest in your IRA is nonforfeitable. - F. Eligible Trustees-The Trustee of your IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - G. Commingling Assets-The assets of your IRA cannot be commingled with other property except in a common trust fund or common investment fund. - H. Life Insurance-No portion of your IRA may be invested in life insurance contracts. - I. Collectibles You may not invest the assets of your IRA in collectibles (within the meaning of Code section 408(m)).
+- C. Contribution Eligibility You are eligible to make a regular contribution to your Roth IRA, regardless of your age, if you have compensation and your MAGI is below the maximum threshold.
+Your Roth IRA contribution is not limited by your participation in a retirement plan, other than a Traditional IRA. - D. Catch-Up Contributions-If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your Roth IRA.
+The maximum additional contribution is \$1,000 per year. - E. Nonforfeitability Your interest in your Roth IRA is nonforfeitable. - F. Eligible Trustees The Trustee of your Roth IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - G. Commingling Assets The assets of your Roth IRA cannot be commingled with other property except in a common trust fund or common investment fund. - H. Life Insurance-No portion of your Roth IRA may be invested in life insurance contracts. - I. Collectibles You may not invest the assets of your Roth IRA in collectibles (within the meaning of Code section 408(m)).
 A collectible is defined as any work of art, rug or antique, metal or gem, stamp or coin, alcoholic beverage, or other tangible personal property specified by the Internal Revenue Service (IRS).
 However, specially minted United States gold and silver coins, and certain state-issued coins are permissible investments.
-Platinum coins and certain gold, silver, platinum, or palladium bullion (as described in Code section 408(m)(3)) are also permitted as IRA investments. - J. Required Minimum Distributions You are required to take minimum distributions from your IRA at certain times in accordance with Regulations section 1.408-8.
-Below is a summary of the IRA distribution rules. - 1.
-If you reached age 70% or older in 2019, you are required to take a minimum distribution from your IRA for the year in which you reach age 701/2 and for each year thereafter.
-You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 701/2.
-If you reached age 72 in 2021-2022, you are required to take a minimum distribution from your IRA for the year in which you reach age 72 and for each year thereafter.
-You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 72.
-If you reached age 73 in 2023 or later, you are required to take a minimum distribution from your IRA for the year in which you reach age 73 and for each year thereafter.
-You must take your first distribution by your required beginning date, which is April 1 of the year following the year you attain age 73.
-The minimum distribution for any taxable year is equal to the amount obtained by dividing the account balance at the end of the prior year by the applicable divisor. - The applicable divisor is generally determined using the Uniform Lifetime Table provided by the IRS.
-If your spouse is your sole designated beneficiary and is more than 10 years younger than you, the required minimum distribution is determined each year using the actual joint life expectancy of you and your spouse obtained from the Joint Life Expectancy Table table provided by the IRS, rather than the life expectancy divisor from the Uniform Lifetime Table.
+Platinum coins and certain gold, silver, platinum, or palladium bullion (as described in Code section 408(m)(3)) are also permitted as Roth IRA investments. - J. Beneficiary Distributions-Upon your death, your beneficiaries are required to take distributions according to IRC Sec.
+401(a)(9) and Treasury Regulation 1.408-8.
+These requirements are described below. - 1.
+Death of Roth IRA Owner Before January 1, 2020-Your designated beneficiary is determined based on the beneficiaries designated as of the date of your death, who remain your beneficiaries as of September 30 of the year following the year of your death.
+The entire amount remaining in your account will, at the election of your designated beneficiaries, either: - (a) be distributed by December 31 of the year containing the fifth anniversary of your death, or - (b) be distributed over the remaining life expectancy of your designated beneficiaries.